nvimdev/dashboard-nvim/README.md

     },
   },
   footer = {},
-  vertical_center = true, -- Center the Dashboard on the vertical (from top to bottom) }
+  vertical_center = false, -- Center the Dashboard on the vertical (from top to bottom) }
 ```